mansurarief/mansurarief.github.io/_posts/2023-09-13-hazard-and-operability-study-hazop.md

 - **Risk Evaluation**:
   - Current system reduces the risk of collision by 95%.
   - An advanced system that provides a 96% risk reduction is available but costs $100,000 per vehicle.
-- **Decision**: Given the 10-fold cost increase to achieve only an additional 1% risk reduction, the current system is deemed safe "So Far As Is Reasonably Practicable."
+- **Decision**: Given the 10-fold cost increase to achieve only an additional 1% risk reduction, and if the measures are implemented the product becomes not viable due to excessive cost, the current system is deemed safe "So Far As Is Reasonably Practicable."

 #### 2. As Low As Reasonably Practicable (ALARP)
 - **Objective**: Evaluate if further risk reduction measures are justifiable in terms of cost and benefit.